Data sources

 Fully automated

-Scanning the code for dependencies & matching
+Scanning the code for dependencies and matching

 In the next step, Debricked scans your projects for dependency files.
 This can be done in a variety of ways, e.g. by CI/CD integrations (recommended), manual uploads, and our API.

-What do we look for?
+What does Debricked look for?

-Matching & rule engines
+Matching and rule engines

-These are two pieces of software that:
+Following are the two pieces of software that:

-determine the likelihood of this match being correct
+Determine the likelihood of this match being correct

 A solution to your problems

-In most cases, the solution to vulnerabilities in open source dependencies is to simply update the dependency to a later version that is not vulnerable.
+In most cases, the solution to vulnerabilities in open-source dependencies is to simply update the dependency to a later version that is not vulnerable.
 Often the update is easy to make, but if the gap in between the versions is large enough, an update could cause breaking changes to your code.
 We help you figure out which version to update to by finding the smallest possible update you can do, which still fixes the vulnerability, helping you fix the problem while keeping the risk of breaking changes as low as possible.

 Last updated